 Polyunsaturated fats such as seed oils, including sunflower, flax, chia, sesame and walnut, are very beneficial for health, but they need to be produced via a heat-free process to avoid trans fats being formed.
 Always look for ‘cold pressed and unfiltered’.
 Due to their instability when heated (if you cook with them) you can create these damaging trans fats.
-It is, therefore, better to cook with;

 - Saturated fats e.g. coconut oil or organic ghee;